FoxReeorTepes/FoxAddonRace/README.md

 # FoxAddonRace
-it is my first mod and i having painful times with github
+it is my first mod and i'm having painful times with github